jayeshk7/Intro-to-NLP/1. Word embeddings/README.md

 **PCA plots over a few epochs**

-I didn't check the quality of my word embeddings on any tasks.
-But the plots make sense to me as french govt and french revolution is more likely than french revolutionary
+I didn't check the quality of my word embeddings on any task.
+But I think the plots make a little sense because french govt and french revolution are more likely to occur in the dataset than french revolutionary.

 ![1](https://github.com/jayeshk7/Intro-to-NLP/blob/master/Word%20embeddings/images/1.png)
 ![2](https://github.com/jayeshk7/Intro-to-NLP/blob/master/Word%20embeddings/images/2.png)